High School Racing Program -Frequently Asked Questions

 ISSA: Interscholastic Sailing Association, national-level events

 Which is preferable for sailing, a wet suit or a dry suit?
+(Spring Season)

 There are three options for cold weather sailing.
 The first and most expensive option is a drysuit.
 This, by design, completely covers the body including the feet and keeps the sailor dry at all times (unless there is a fault in the seals or zipper).
 Prices for these for junior sailors run from $300 and up.
 The best versions are gore-tex and are between $500 and $1500.
 The second option is a new item on the market that a few manufacturers are offering: wet/dry suits.
 These look like traditional wetsuits but have a "hydrophobic" outer layer that prevents the sailor from getting wet.
-The final option, and by far the most common in youth sailing, is a conventional wetsuit.
+The final option is a conventional wetsuit.
 These, of course, do not keep the sailor dry, but trap water in the neoprene layer and preserve body heat by preventing water and heat transfer.
 Wetsuits that are called "spring" suits are less than 3 mm thick and are rated for temperatures 60 degrees and above.
 It is suggested that you avoid a spring suit unless another layer is worn on top of the wet suit.
 It is very common for kids to wear a wetsuit underneath a waterproof layer.
 For dinghy sailing it is recommended that this consists of a salopette or bib (waterproof coveralls very like those marketed for skiing) or waterproof pants, and a dinghy smock.
 Dinghy smocks are worn by sailors and a nearly identical garment is worn by whitewater kayakers.
 The benefit of this is that when temperatures get warmer the sailor can ditch the wetsuit and just wear the smock and bib/waterproof pants.
 As per US Sailing guidelines, we require either a wetsuit or a drysuit in order to sail when the combined air and water temperature is below 120 degrees Fahrenheit.

 Are there stores in the DC area that sell the suits?